theaholtlund/gap-data-analysis/README.md

 ## Installation

-1. Clone the repository to your local machine.
+1. Clone the repository to your machine.
 2. Install required libraries by running the following command:
    > `pip install -r requirements.txt`

 ## Usage

-Open the project in your preferred IDE or Jupyter Notebook environment.
+Open the project in your preferred Jupyter Notebook environment.
 The program can also be executed through Docker, as described further down in this file.
 The framework is composed of several Python files and Jupyter Notebooks, where the Python files are not intended to be modified.
 Retrieving, analysing and visualising the data can be done solely through interacting with files in the _notebooks_ folder.
 This folder has four files for data retrieval, one for data analysis and one for data visualisation, all named to reflect the order in which they are intended to be executed:

-1. Date Retrieval:
+1. Data Retrieval:

-- 01_get_repo_data.ipynb: Retrieves data in regards to repository analysis and visualisation.
+- **01_get_repo_data.ipynb**: Retrieves data in regards to repository analysis and visualisation.
 It is concerned with statistical analysis of the individual repositories hosted by GAP on GitHub.
-- 02_get_monitoring_data.ipynb: Retrieves data in regards to monitoring the current state of GAP from a distribution and redistribution perspective.
+- **02_get_monitoring_data.ipynb**: Retrieves data in regards to monitoring the current state of GAP from a distribution and redistribution perspective.
 It is concerned with metrics related to the GAP package distribution repository on GitHub.
-- 03_get_testing_data.ipynb: Retrieves data in regards to tested versions, required version and GitHub Actions for the GAP package repositories.
+- **03_get_testing_data.ipynb**: Retrieves data in regards to tested versions, required version and GitHub Actions for the GAP package repositories.
 It pulls data on logic, consistency and discrepancies related to GAP versions for the given package.
-- 04_get_community_data.ipynb: Retrieves data in regards to the GAP community, retrieving data related to authors, issue submitters and collaboration, investigating trends and interactions.
+- **04_get_community_data.ipynb**: Retrieves data in regards to the GAP community, retrieving data related to authors, issue submitters and collaboration, investigating trends and interactions.

 2. Data Analysis:

-- 05_data_analysis.ipynb: Accesses the retrieved data from the `collected_data` folder, and uses it to output findings.
+- **05_data_analysis.ipynb**: Accesses the retrieved data from the `collected_data` folder, and uses it to output findings.
 Primarily concerned with the bigger picture and analytical outputs in text format.
-- It is important that you **save the file** after running the notebook, in order to make the outputs available for the Streamlit dashboard.
+- It is important that you **save the file** after running the notebook, to make the outputs available in the Streamlit dashboard.

 3. Data Visualisation:

-- 06_data_visualisation.ipynb: Accesses the retrieved data from the `collected_data` folder, and uses it to visualise findings.
+- **06_data_visualisation.ipynb**: Accesses the retrieved data from the `collected_data` folder, and uses it to visualise findings.
 Primarily concerned with data that is easier explained and interpreted when visualised.
-- It is important that you **save the file** after running the notebook, in order to make the outputs available for the Streamlit dashboard.
+- It is important that you **save the file** after running the notebook, to make the outputs available in the Streamlit dashboard.

 4. Interacting with Dashboard:

-- To interact woth the project Streamlit dashboard, run the following command in the terminal to start the server:
+- To interact with the project Streamlit dashboard, run the following command in the terminal to start the server:
   > `streamlit run dashboard.py`
 - Once the Streamlit server is running, you can access the dashboard by opening the URL provided in the terminal.
 If you want to make any changes or additions to the dashboard, Streamlit provides live reload, which automatically detects changes in the script and updates the dashboard in real-time.
 - The dashboard allows for downloading outputs, as well as uploading other notebooks of identical style to display outputs.
 Downloaded outputs will be saved to a project folder created upon download, called `downloaded_data`.